aiven/devportal/docs/products/kafka/howto/flink-with-aiven-for-kafka.rst

 ..
 Note::

-   If you want to experience the power of streaming SQL transformations with Flink, Aiven provides a hosted :doc:`/docs/products/flink` with built-in data flow integration with Aiven for Apache Kafka®.
+   If you want to experience the power of streaming SQL transformations with Flink, Aiven provides a managed :doc:`/docs/products/flink` with built-in data flow integration with Aiven for Apache Kafka®.

    This example demonstrates using the Java API on a `local installation of Apache Flink 1.15.1 <https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/try-flink/local_installation/>`_, but it can be applied to use Aiven for Apache Kafka with any self-hosted cluster.